-- Gas or electricity supplies may be damaged – these hazards need to be confirmed safe by a qualified electrician
+- Before returning to your property, consider that gas or electricity supplies may be damaged – these hazards need to be confirmed as safe by a qualified electrician or plumber.

-- The structural integrity of your home and structures may be affected – this needs to be declared safe by a
+- The structural integrity of your home may also be affected – this needs to be declared safe by a qualified building surveyor.

 - Keep children and pets away until the clean-up is completed.